 This laboratory course provides hands-on support for the concepts learned in Fundamentals of Computer Technology.
 Students will construct a computer and install, configure, optimize, uninstall and troubleshoot basic software problems.
 They will also learn how to create basic documents using word processing and spreadsheet applications for business and personal use.
 Prerequisite: None.
-Lecture hours: o.
-Lab hours: 6o.
+Lecture hours: 6.